 So why not just recruit people under you so that you are not on the bottom?

 Unfortunately, there has to be a bottom because of the simple fact that the potential supply of new agents is not infinite.
+Very far from it, it is actually very limited in your area, that is simple statistics, and no amount of salesmanship (aka selling your soul) can change that.
 YOU might not be on the bottom, but that just means you have told one or more people below you that they can sell and make money just like you.
 Since you do not know when the potential agent supply has reached its limits, you are basically lying: the people underneath you cannot make it as well as you.
 This is part of what makes MLM schemes unethical.

 In an MLM organization there is by design no control over market saturation